San Rafael National Park

-The San Rafael National Park (Parque Nacional San Rafael) is a proposed national park in Paraguay covering an area of Atlantic Forest, grasslands and wetlands.

-Although the area was declared to be reserved for a national park in 1992, no further steps have been taken to formalize the status.
+San Rafael National Park (Parque Nacional San Rafael) is a proposed national park in Paraguay covering an area of Atlantic Forest, grasslands, and wetlands.
+Though it was declared in 1992 that the area was to be reserved as a national park, no further steps have been taken to formalize its status.
 The area is under threat both from large-scale farming and from small slash-and-burn farmers.